-About the Study

-Data and assumptions used in the study are based on several sources, including the FY 2017-18 academic and financial reports from Tri-C, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Emsi's Multi-Regional Social Accounting Matrix model, and a variety of studies and surveys relating education to social behavior.
-The study applies a conservative methodology and follows standard practice using only the most recognized indicators of economic impact and investment effectiveness.
+About the study Data and assumptions used in the study are based on several sources, including the FY 2020-21 academic and financial reports from Tri-C, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Lightcast's Multi-Regional Social Accounting Matrix model, and a variety of studies and surveys relating education to social behavior.
+The The results of this study demonstrate that Tri-C creates value from multiple perspectives. study applies a conservative methodology and follows standard practice using only the most recognized indicators of economic impact and investment effectiveness.
 For a full description of the data and approach used in the study, please contact the college for a copy of the main report.
+Lightcast Lightcast provides colleges and universities with labor market data that help create better outcomes for students, businesses, and communities.
+Our data, which cover more than 99% of the U.S. workforce, are compiled from a wide variety of government sources, job postings, and online profiles and résumés.
+Hundreds of institutions use Lightcast to align programs with regional needs, drive enrollment, connect students with in-demand careers, track their alumni's employment outcomes, and demonstrate their institution's economic impact on their region.
+Visit lightcast.io/solutions/education to learn more or connect with us.